 How Do Pedestrian Accident Attorneys Document a Case?

-To build the strongest possible case, your pedestrian injury attorney will begin investigating and documenting your claim.
+To build the strongest possible case, your pedestrian injury attorney in Indianapolis will begin investigating and documenting your claim.
 This typically centers on identifying the at-fault party (or parties) and gathering evidence to prove their liability.
 Your lawyer might assemble documentation that includes the following items:

 - Accident report,